Managing energy use and costs in schools

 Automatic Meter Reading (AMR) devices

-Most Oxfordshire schools can now monitor and measure their energy consumption online using recently installed AMR devices.
+Most Oxfordshire schools can now monitor and measure their electricity energy consumption online using recently installed Automatic Meter Reading (AMR) devices.

 AMRs give you detailed information about your daily energy consumption.
 An automatic meter reader or smart meter will help you spot unusual patterns of use, highlight opportunities to be more energy efficient and save money on your energy bills.
 For example, is the school heating set to come on too early or staying on too late?